Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: Discussion

 Note further that when we check the same set of data from Geneva(21,23) against the $\L$ hypothesis of LHV theories,\footnote{To check against $\L$ using the PBR protocol, we replace, in the definition of the PBRs of \cref{eq:PBRwithInitialEst}, the denominator by $\argmin_{\vec{Q}\in\L} \DKL(\vec{G}||\vec{Q})$, i.e., the minimizer of the KL divergence from $\vec{G}$ to $\L$.} we also find several instances that result in rejecting the $\L$ hypothesis.
-However, given the observed signaling effects, the relevance of this violation should clearly be called into question.
-For comparison, we have also implemented several trivial ``Bell tests" using the circuit(s) $\CirL$ of \cref{Eq:CL}, which are only expected to produce Bell-local correlations.
+However, given the observed signaling effects, the relevance of this violation becomes questionable.
+For comparison, we have also implemented several trivial ``Bell tests'' using the circuits $\CirL$ of \cref{Eq:CL} in \cref{App:Local}, which are only expected to produce Bell-local correlations.
 Then, for ideal devices, we anticipate many small $p$-values for Bell tests involving $\CirNL$, \cref{Eq:CNL}, and none for those involving $\CirL$.
 The results shown in \cref{tab:smallPval} and \cref{tab:smallPvalL} clearly do not follow this intuition.
-In fact, from \cref{tab:smallPvalL}, we even observe a few instances of rejection of $\L$ alongside $\Q^3$ and $\NS$ with $\CirL$.
-This clearly suggests that these violations of~\cref{eq:localP} are merely an artifact of the cross-talks present in the system.
-Even though we have not seen overwhelming instances of rejections of the $\NS$ or any of the OWNS hypotheses for the $\CirL$ circuit, cf.~\cref{tab:smallPvalL}, their presence, nonetheless, lends support to the idea that cross-talks that we have observed show up even without implementing any nonlocal unitary gate.
+In fact, from \cref{tab:smallPvalL,tab:smallPvalL:details}, we even observe a few instances of rejection of $\L$ alongside $\Q^3$ and $\NS$ with $\CirL$, suggesting that these violations of~\cref{eq:localP} are merely an artifact of the cross-talks present in the system.
+Even though we have not seen overwhelming instances of rejections of the $\NS$ or any of the OWNS hypotheses for the $\CirL$ circuit, cf.~\cref{tab:Combined,tab:smallPvalL}, their presence, nonetheless, support the idea that these cross-talks show up even without implementing any nonlocal unitary gate.

+Let us make a few final remarks about our general methodology.
+Our certification protocol can be seen as assuming the causal structure of~\cref{Fig:CausalStructure}(a) and applying the PBR method to show that the observed data is incompatible with this assumption.
+Strictly, a refutation of the assumed causal structure does not necessarily entail signaling, and hence a measurement cross-talk.
+For example, the causal structure depicted in \cref{Fig:CausalStructure}(b)---which allows signaling (dashed arrows) and dependence of $C$ on $X,Y$ (dotted arrows)--- facilitates the generation of all possible $\vecP$ in this scenario, cf. Lemma 1 of~\cite{Evans:2016aa}.